coffee-drinker/fa22-cse110-lab4/expose/javascript/part2.md

 15. "==" is an easy comparison that allows type conversion. "===" is a strict comparison that does not allow type conversion.

+16. See part2-question16.js

+17. It will return an array whose values inside the array is double of the values inside the input array.
+It is because we create a new array called newArr.
+Then we go through a for loop to loop through all the elements inside the input array.
+Then for every value of the input array we pass it to the call back function which returns the double of the input number.
+Then we insert the doubled value into the newArr.
+Once it is done, newArr is returned.

+18. See part2-question18.js

+19. It will print out 1, 4, 3, 2.
+1 will be printed first because there is no delay and no SetTimeout.
+2 will be printed last because it has timeout for 1 second.
+4 will be printed earlier than 3 because 3 goes into the SetTimeout function althrough it does not have delay, but while 3 is going through the settimeout, 4 is executed and printed.